Neurrone/public-knowledge-base/data/notes/x3o816uhoqu2s5kolskc4h6.md

 ### Stack

-Precondition: First in, last out
+Preconditions: First in, last out

-Desired Outcome: Reverse list of elements
+Outcome: Reverse list of elements

 ### Queue

 Precondition: First in, first out
-Desired Outcome: elements in the order that they were added
+Outcome: first in, first out

 ### Trie

-Preconditions: Multiple values that share sequential subvalues, O(n) lookup time Desired Outcome:  Efficient storage of all values, ability to find all values that share a common sequential prefix
+Preconditions: Multiple values that share sequential subvalues, O(n) lookup time
+Outcome:  Efficient storage of all values, ability to find all values that share a common sequential prefix